| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 Control arguments for buildmer — see the general documentation under |

-to fit generalized linear mixed models using mixed_model
+buildmer to fit generalized linear mixed models using mixed_model from package GLMMadaptive

-to fit generalized linear mixed models using mixed_model
+Uses buildmer to fit generalized linear mixed models using mixed_model from package GLMMadaptive

 formula |